 Tucked away behind Waterside Holiday Park is a well-known and often visited headland, but very few people know that hidden through the overgrown grass and hedges in the far left corner of the headland lie some steps that lead you down to a beautiful little tidal cove known unofficially as Waterside Cove.
 If you climb over the rocks to the other side you will come to Shell Cove.

 Not so long ago, many people would come here to climb and jump off what we all called Devil’s Armchair rock.
 You need to check the tide times as this cove completely disappears at high tide, but at low tide it is a stunning little bay with clear water.
-There is very little in the way of sand, it’s shingle with a fair few large rocks creating a tiny sheltered inlet which is fantastic for swimming.
-If you like rock climbing then hop over the rocks as the beach has a longer patch on the other side of the cove.
-It’s highly likely that you will have this hidden gem all to yourself, who doesn’t likes lying on a deserted beach and swimming in clear blue water?
+There is very little in the way of sand, it’s mainly shingle with a fair few large rocks.
+It’s highly likely that you will have this hidden gem all to yourself.

 - Saltern Cove is Britain’s only designated underwater Local Nature Reserve, uniquely this nature reserve extends underwater to a point of 376 metres beyond the low water mark.